Lightning-AI/pytorch-lightning/.github/BECOMING_A_CORE_CONTRIBUTOR.md

 ### Github issues

-- Here we want to help users have an amazing experience.
-These range from questions from new people getting into DL to questions from researchers about doing something esoteric with Lightning.
+- Help users so they have an amazing experience.
+Issues range from questions from new people getting into DL to questions from researchers about doing something esoteric with Lightning.
-  Often, these issues require some sort of bug fix, document clarification, or new functionality to be scoped out.
+  They often require some sort of bug fix, document clarification, or new functionality to be scoped out.
+You can help them solve their issues and guide them to completion.

 - To weigh in on discussions in a timely fashion.
 Most importantly, on the RFCs (request for comments) that will shape the future of Lightning.
+  There are some big decisions which the project must make.
+For these, we expect core contributors to have something meaningful to add, especially if it’s their area of expertise.

 - Propose your own RFCs that align with the API design goals for Lightning.

-- Can abstract from an issue or bug into functionality that might solve other related issues or make the platform more flexible.
+- Can abstract from an issue or bug into functionality that might solve other related issues or make the framework more flexible.

 - Don’t make users feel like they don’t know what they’re doing.
 We’re here to help and to make everyone’s experience delightful.